alexbarcelo/hass-mqtt-things/README.md

 $ cd examples
 $ python interactive_switch.py
 ```

+NOTE: I have put an explicit upgrade for the `pip` package because I am using the "new"
+setup.cfg approach, which doesn't work with certain old versions.

 Of course, you will need to change the `export` lines and adapt them to your MQTT
 setup (host/username/password).